-a.
-Excused Withdrawal Due to Extraordinary Conditions
+A. Excused Withdrawal Due to Extraordinary Conditions

-Pursuant to Title 5 Section 58509, a "W" will not be assigned (and if assigned will be removed) for any student who withdrew from one or more classes, where such withdrawal was necessary due extraordinary conditions meeting the requirements of Title 5 section 58509.
-The district will provide a full refund of enrollment fees to a student.
-The student shall not be denied an excused withdrawal if conditions exist and shall receive the excused withdrawal symbol ("EW") on their transcript.
+Pursuant to Title 5 Section 58509, a "W" will not be assigned (and if assigned will be removed) for any student who withdrew from one or more classes, where such withdrawal was necessary due extraordinary conditions meeting the requirements of Title 5 section 58509 allowing the district to provide a full refund of enrollment fees to a student. to fire, flood or other extraordinary conditions or because such condition required the student to evacuate their home.
+The District may provide a full refund of enrollment fees.
+An emergency or extraordinary condition is defined as including but not limited to: fire, flood, earthquake, impassable roads, an epidemic or pandemic, major safety hazard, unavailability of classroom facilities, any order of any military officer of the United States, an order of a city, county or State board of health or another emergency declared by the state or federal government.
+The student shall not be denied an excused withdrawal and shall receive the excused withdrawal symbol ("EW") on their transcript and will be entitled to a full refund.